kiharalab/Emap2secPlus/README.md

                         3: Detect and evaluate structure for experimental maps with 4 fold models --resize              0: resizing maps with numba optimized (some maps size are not supported);
                         1: resizing maps with scipy (relatively slow but support almost all maps).
-  -P P                  native structure path (PDB format) for evaluating model's performance (usually not avilable for real scenarios)
+  -P P                  native structure path (PDB format) for evaluating model's performance (usually not available for real scenarios)
   --type TYPE           0:simulated map at 6 Å 1: simulated map at 10 Å 2:simulated map at 6-10 Å 3:experimental map
   --gpu GPU             gpu id choose for training --class CLASS         number of classes